sebastienros/pipejs/README.md

 # PipeJs
-PipeJs is a Command Line JavaScript interpreter for .NET.
+PipeJs is a JavaScript Command Line Interpreter for .NET.
 It means you can execute custom JavaScript from the command line, by passing JavaScript statements and script files as arguments.

 ## Quick Start